19 April 1775

 But the opening battle of the American Revolution at Lexington and Concord wasn't a miracle.
 And as with so much else in an accepted historical and national narrative, it was slightly different than has been portrayed.
 As I hope to demonstrate in this article, most of the advantages of numbers, training, tactics, and combat effectiveness were on the side of those poor, embattled farmers, who, as they turned out, weren't so much yokels as well-drilled and seasoned combat veterans.
 Also, the professional troops pitted against them were, for the most part, unseasoned, poorly trained, and led by ineffectual amateurs themselves.
 And, finally, that the events of that day weren't a spontaneous reaction to British aggression so much as a long-planned military operation carefully designed and provoked by American radicals with a political objective.
 As with some of my previous posts, the "obscure" part of this is in its departure from the popular story.

 The First Shot was fired eleven years beforeLexington-Concord was no spontaneous thing.
 It started more than a decade before, in 1764, after Britain had "won" the Seven Years War and found itself in crippling debt.
 Parliament, under George III's sycophantic prime ministers (culminating in the thick-skulled Lord North), had the brilliant idea of taxing the American colonists for their own colonization.
-The rationale was that since they were these colonials who had benefited most from kicking the French out of North America, (but also doing most of the fighting and dying in the French & Indian War), they should have no trouble paying for it.
-Actually, the party that benefited most from winning that war was the East India Company, which had Parliament in its payroll.
+The rationale was that since they were these colonials who had benefited most from kicking the French out of North America, (but also doing most of the fighting and dying in the French & Indian War, what they called the Seven Years War across the Atlantic), they should have no trouble paying for it.
+Actually, the party that benefited most from winning that war was the East India Company, which had Parliament on its payroll.

-By 1770 the opposition in America to Crown policies and appointed officials had become so violent that the Prime Minister, Lord North, decided to pour gasoline (or, in his day, whale oil) on this fire he had started by sending troops to occupy Boston, the hotbed of resistance.
+By 1770 the opposition in America to Crown policies and appointed officials had become so violent that the Prime Minister Lord North decided to pour gasoline (or, in his day, whale oil) on this fire he had started by sending troops to occupy Boston, the hotbed of resistance.
 Bostonians were widely known to be obnoxious by people on both sides of the Atlantic.
 You know how Red Sox fans can be.
 But stern measures would teach 'em.
+Like those always work.

-To revolutionaries like Samuel Adams, John Hancock, Joseph Warren, Paul Revere, and John Adams, however, this was a gift.
+To revolutionaries like Samuel Adams, John Hancock, Joseph Warren, Paul Revere, and John Adams, however, this stern lesson was a gift.
 On 5 March 1770, an ugly riot in Boston provoked seven of these hapless garrison troops (of the 14th and 29th Foot) to fire on and kill four patriots (or rabble, depending on which side you were standing on) who had been pelting them with rock-loaded snowballs.
-Instead of teaching them, this only fueled the rebellion.
-When the seven soldiers who had been accused of murder were acquitted by a jury because they were only acting in self-defense (presided over by a Crown-appointed judge, but defended by John Adams, Sam's cousin), the resistance grew only stiffer.
+Instead of teaching them, the military occupation only fueled the rebellion.
+When the seven soldiers who had been accused of murder were acquitted by a jury because they were only acting in self-defense (presided over by a Crown-appointed judge, but defended by John Adams, Sam's cousin), the resistance grew even stiffer.
 And Sam Adams grew happier.
-More acts of resistance followed (e.g. the Boston Tea Party in 1773) and the Sons of Liberty party gradually built up an infrastructure of a "shadow" self-government and military organization.
+More acts of rebellion followed (e.g. the Boston Tea Party in 1773) and the Sons of Liberty party gradually built up an infrastructure of a "shadow" self-government and military organization.

 painting by John Singleton Copley

 The MinutemenBesides the system of alert riders, the local Colonial government, the Provincial Congress, also established a Committee of Safety, who started to build up a professional military force in December of 1774.
-Militias had always been a part of colonial life for over a century.
+Militias had always been a part of colonial life since early in the 1600s.
 The institution had been imported from England where self-defense militias had existed for centuries.
 But starting at the end of 1774, a new type of self-defense establishment was created within the traditional militia, the Minutemen.

 |Romanticized engraving of an alarm rider calling out the militia.|